Hannah Georgas: Biography

 In 2012, she has toured internationally as part of Kathleen Edwards' supporting band, and her second, self-titled album was released on 2 October 2012 with Dine Alone Records.
 In June 2013, the album was longlisted for the 2013 Polaris Music Prize.
 The album won Pop Recording of the Year at the Western Canadian Music Awards in 2013.

 She was nominated for Songwriter of the Year and Alternative Album of the Year at the 2013 Juno Awards, and played her single "Robotic" at the awards ceremony.

 In the winter of 2014, Georgas toured as an opening act for City and Colour throughout Europe and the United Kingdom.
 In the summer of 2014, Georgas toured as an opening act for Sara Bareilles.

 Her song "Millions" was featured in the closing credits of Girls Season 3, Episode 6, on 9 February 2014.

 Her new album For Evelyn, named after her grandmother, was released on 24 June 2016.
 The first single, "Don't Go", was released on 29 April 2016.

-Fall 2016, on tour for album For Evelyn throughout North America, Europe and the UK.
+During Fall 2016, she was on tour for album the For Evelyn throughout North America, Europe and the UK.

 On 8 March 2019, for International Women's Day Georgas released the digital only EP Imprints, a collection of covers by women she considered influential to her.
 Appearing on the EP with her are Jess Wolfe and Holly Laessig of Brooklyn based indie pop band Lucius, Tamara Lindeman of Canadian folk music band The Weather Station, singer Emily King, and Montaigne.

-In June 2020, Georgas revealed details of her newest album titled All That Emotion which was released on September 4, 2020.
+In June 2020, Georgas revealed details of her newest album titled All That Emotion which was released on 4 September 2020.